fellesverkstedet/fabricatable-machines/bootstrap/bootstrap.md

-# Bootstrap CNC mill
+# Bootstrap CNC mill - concept
-Made with a 3D printer, a laser cutter and a plywood saw.

 ![](img/persp.JPG)
 *Full sheet CNC milling machine, work area 2,6*1,2m*

+## Description
+Design concept for making all parts for a CNC using a 3D printer, a laser cutter and a plywood saw.

+Intended to be built in Skellefteå Sweden using their local machines.

+The supporting structural parts will be have to be built with non-cnc methods.

+Glue and nailgun assembly.
+Use 8mm for structural parts = lighter = faster.

 ## BOM
 * 12 mm Plywood rails, 99% straight cuts.
-Glue and nailgun assembly.
-Use 8mm for structural parts = lighter = faster.
 * Integrated stepper motors 3Nm
 * Hrbl controller
 * Laser cut plastic racks